Conditional Sig-Wasserstein GANs for Time Series Generation: NUMERICAL EXPERIMENTS

-To assess the performance of our method on the empirical data, we choose the dataset of the S$\&$P 500 index (SPX) and Dow Jones index (DJI) and their realized volatility, which is retrieved from the Oxford-Man Institute's "realised library"\cite{heber2009oxford}.
+The dataset of the S$\&$P 500 index (SPX) and Dow Jones index (DJI) consists time series of indices and their realized volatility, which is retrieved from the Oxford-Man Institute's "realised library"\cite{heber2009oxford}.
 We aim to generate a time series of both the log return of the close prices and the log of median realised volatility of (a) the SPX only; (b) the SPX and DJI.
+Here we choose the length of past and future path to be $3$.
+By cross-validation, the optimal degree of signature ($M_1=M_2$) is 3 and 2 for the SPX dataset and SPX/DJI dataset, respectively.

 Table \ref{table_stocks_reshape} shows that SigCWGAN achieves the superior or comparable performance to the other baselines.
 The SigCWGAN generates the realistic synthetic data of the SPX and DJI data shown by the marginal distribution comparison with that of real data in Figure \ref{fig:marginal_comparison_SPX_DJI_SigCWGAN}.
-For the SPX only data, GMMN performs slightly better than our model in terms of the fitting of lag-1 auto-correlation and marginal distribution ($\leq 0.0013$), but it suffers from the poor predictive performance and feature correlation in Table \ref{table_stocks_reshape}.
+For the SPX only data, GMMN performs slightly better than our model in terms of the fitting of lag-1 auto-correlation and marginal distribution ($\leq 0.0013$), but it suffers from the poor predictive performance and feature correlation in Table \ref{table_stocks_reshape} and Figure \ref{Fig:Correlation_Comparison_SPX_DJI}.
 When the SigCWGAN is outperformed, the difference is negligible.
 Furthermore, the test metrics, i.e. the ACF loss and density metric, of our model are evolving much smoother than the test metrics of the other baseline models shown in Figure \ref{Fig:loss_SPX}.
+Moreover, the ACF plot shown in Figure \ref{Fig:Correlation_Comparison_SPX_DJI} shows that SigCWGAN has the better fitting for the auto-correlation for various lag values, which indicates the superior performance in terms of capturing long temporal dependency.

+It is worth noting that our SigCWGAN model outperforms GARCH, the classical and widely used time series model in econometrics, on both the SPX and SPX/DJI data, as shown in Table \ref{table_stocks_reshape}.
+The poor performance of the GARCH model could be attributed to its parametric nature and the potential issues of model mis-specification when applied to empirical data.